Skip to main content

 proofProvides the audit-friendly evidence artifact for storage or review

 If you are evaluating Mandaitor for a pilot, save at least one successful and one denied verification result.
 That comparison usually makes the value proposition obvious to both engineering and governance stakeholders.
+If your capstone also includes an escalation case, record that result or the fallback decision path as a separate artifact instead of treating it as a failed demo.

 9. Common evaluator variations